mgraffg/EvoDAG/README.md

 ### Predict using EvoDAG model

-At this point, EvoDAG has been trained and the model is store in `model.evodag`, the next step is to use this model to predict some unknown data.
-Given that we did not split `iris.data` in a training and test set let us assume that `iris.data` contains the unknown data.
-This can be achieved as follows:
+At this point, EvoDAG has been trained and the model is stored in `model.evodag`, the next step is to use this model to predict some unknown data.
+Given that `iris.data` was not split into a training and test set, let us assume that `iris.data` contains some unknown data.
+In order to predict `iris.data` one would do:

 ```bash
 EvoDAG-predict -m model.evodag -o iris.predicted iris.data